-- 7. Early in 1976, the Eastern countries embarked on a concentrated programme of a few large-scale initiatives in areas of special interest to them (the Brezhnev Proposals) together with a series of small steps in areas of special interest to Western countries (CBMs, Basket III).
-This approach continued throughout 1976 and into early 1977 with one more large-scale proposal (a Treaty on the Non-First Use of Nuclear Weapons), and further efforts, though at a declining pace, to build up an implementation record in all parts of the Final Act including working conditions for journalists and human rights, and towards the end of 1976, the settlement by some countries of outstanding human contacts cases vis-à-vis certain Allies. - Apart from new or continued efforts by most Eastern countries to resolve outstanding cases and an improvement in the area of CBMs, the general pace of implementation over the past six months has been marking time at the lower levels prevalent since early 1977.
+7. Early in 1976, the Eastern countries embarked on a concentrated programme of a few large-scale initiatives in areas of special interest to them (the Brezhnev Proposals) together with a series of small steps in areas of special interest to Western countries (CBMs, Basket III).
+This approach continued throughout 1976 with one more large-scale proposal (a Treaty on the Non-First Use of Nuclear Weapons), and further efforts, though at a declining pace, to build up an implementation record in all parts of the Final Act - including working conditions for journalists and human rights, and towards the end of the year, the settlement by some countries of outstanding human contacts cases vis-à-vis certain Allies.

+- Apart from new or continued efforts by most Eastern countries to resolve outstanding cases, the general pace of implementation has declined still further in 1977.
 There have been only a few minor improvements in human contacts, the principal one being the abolition of compulsory daily currency purchases for foreigners travelling in Bulgaria and Hungary.
-The USSR has taken virtually no new steps and even the high post-Helsinki rate of emigration to two Allies is down (but Jewish emigration is up markedly as of mid-1977).
+The USSR has taken no new steps and even the high post-Helsinki rate of emigration to two Allies is down (but Jewish emigration is up markedly as of mid-1977).
 Many outstanding cases remain unsolved.
 There are still no significant improvements in Eastern countries in the dissemination of and public access to Western printed, broadcast and filmed information, except in Hungary where a much less restrictive approach to television programming is evident.
 On the whole, the administrative obstacles to freer movements of people and information remain virtually unaltered.
 The general picture since Helsinki remains one of very little real progress. - 9.
-In addition, the repressive measures taken by many Eastern régimes since late 1976 to suppress local human rights activists (many receiving inspiration from the Final Act) have brought a possible deterioration in overall respect for human rights in these countries.
+In addition, the repressive measures taken by many Eastern régimes to suppress local human rights activists (many receiving inspiration from the Final Act) have brought a possible deterioration in overall respect for human rights in these countries.
 There has been a resulting decline in the intensity of human rights activity and possibly some general weakening of the movements themselves.
 Only in Poland have human rights groups scored a few successes.
 Western public opinion has tended to focus on the human rights issue more than on any other aspect of the Final Act.
 Eastern governments have been hypersensitive to the question in 1977 and continue to deny Western countries any right to concern themselves with what Eastern countries consider to be their internal affairs.
 As a result of the wide media coverage given human rights in the West, there have been increased attacks against Western radio stations broadcasting to Eastern Europe; there has also been a related deterioration in working conditions for Western journalists in many countries.